 This little runner grows on the tracks.
-In three Olympic Games she has obtained six medals, two of them gold, in the 100 meters, in Beijing 2008 and London 2012; in addition, Fraser-Pryce has won nine medals at outdoor World Championships (7-2-0).
+In three Olympic Games she has obtained eight medals, three of them gold.
+Fraser-Pryce has won 14 medals at outdoor World Championships (10-4-0).
 She appears in the fourth place in the historical ranking of the fastest women in the 100 meters.

 TIM DUNCAN (US VIRGIN ISLANDS, BASKETBALL)